How to Save Money With A Smart Thermostat: Everything You Need to Know

 How Do You DIY Install a Smart Home Thermostat?

-Most smart thermostats are relatively easy to install, so just follow these steps for a successful DIY installation process:
+Most smart thermostats are relatively easy to install.
+Follow these general steps for a successful DIY installation.

 2. Turn off power to the existing thermostat.